 Korey Ullrich, MD, FACR, CCR, RMSK

 Dr. Ullrich is board certified in rheumatology, and is a member of the American College of Rheumatology (ACR), American College of Physicians, Florida Medical Society, Florida Society of Rheumatology, Palm Beach County Medical Society, International Society for Clinical Densitometry (ISCD), and American Registry for Diagnostic Medical Sonographers (ARDMS).
 He is a Certified Clinical Densitometrist by the ISCD, and is Registered in Musculoskeletal Sonography by the ARDMS.
-He has an active role in the Osteoporosis Diagnostic and Treatment Center of South Florida, the RASF-Clinical Research Center, and the Free Arthritis Clinic of South Palm Beach County,
+He has an active role in the Osteoporosis Diagnostic and Treatment Center of South Florida and the Whelton Virshup Creaky Joints Arthritis Clinic.

-Dr. Ullrich proudly serves as Affiliate Clinical Professor at Florida Atlantic University's Charles E. Schmidt College of Medicine, where he is a clinical preceptor for the medical students and internal medicine residents.
-He has received the Outstanding Preceptor for Foundations of Medicine award in recognition of his teaching.
+Dr. Ullrich proudly serves as Affiliate Clinical Associate Professor at Florida Atlantic University's Charles E. Schmidt College of Medicine, where he is a clinical preceptor for the medical students and internal medicine residents.
+He was named Outstanding Preceptor for Foundations of Medicine in 2020 in recognition of his teaching.
+He lectures regularly at the medical school and in the community on topics that include osteoporosis, rheumatoid arthritis, psoriatic arthritis, systemic lupus erythematosus, ankylosing spondylitis, vasculitis, osteoarthritis, musculoskeletal ultrasound, and the musculoskeletal effects of age.
 He maintains hospital privileges at Boca Raton Regional Hospital and Delray Medical Center.
 He has served on the Continuing Medical Education Committee for BRRH and the Grand Rounds Committee for FAU.
 He has published in the field of vasculitis and has presented his work at the ACR national meeting.
 He is also the author of two chapters in Rheumatology Secrets, 3rd Edition.

-When not at work, Dr. Ullrich cherishes his time with his family.
+When not at work, Dr. Ullrich enjoys playing guitar, exercising, and spending time with his family.